GeneralMine/Wyrms-of-Nyrus/docs/updatelog.md

 - New texture variant for Follyflesh block
 - Made Unknown Specimens slightly more expensive
 - New Creeped Bulb Block
+- Brand-new animation set for Warriors
+- Warriors now have a diving animation

 ### Technical changes for addon developers: